Prenatal Nurse: Salary, Duties and Requirements

-According to O*Net (online.onetcenter.org), nurse midwives earned an annual median wage of $38,490 in 2009.
-While O*Net offers no specific salary information for perinatal or prenatal nurses in particular, registered nurses earned an annual median wage of $63,750 in 2009.
-Annual income can vary, however, depending on experience, certification and work setting.
+According to the U.S. Bureau of Labor Statistics (BLS), nurse midwives earned an annual median wage of $92,290 in 2013.
+While the BLS offers no specific salary information for perinatal or prenatal nurses in particular, it does report that registered nurses earned an annual median salary of $66,220 in 2013.
+Annual income can vary depending on experience, certification and work setting.

 Related to Prenatal Nurse: Salary, Duties and Requirements

 Wichita State University offers a variety of options for students pursuing nursing degrees at the undergraduate and graduate...

 Learn how to become a nurse esthetician.
 Research the career requirements, licensure information and experience required for...

 California State University - Sacramento is home to more than 28,000 students annually.
 Its nationally-ranked College of Health...